conduit-innovation/gorilla-claw/README.md

 > :warning: _**Ignore them at your peril.**_

+As well as the dangerous features, the library contains some useful functionality for locating handlers and replacing or removing them (safely).

 **MonkeyHook can be used for good.
 It can also be used for evil.**

 ## Locating